 Apply Heimlich Maneuver As a First Aid

-Edited by Maureen D., Anonymous, Rebecca M., Lynn and 4 others
+Edited by Maureen D., Rebecca M., Lynn, Rob and 3 others

 The Heimlich Maneuver is a method that we can use to help out someone who is choking.
 When a person chokes on food or any other object, the airway is blocked and it makes it hard to breathe.
 By performing the Heimlich Maneuver as a first aid, air will be pushed out from the choking person's lungs making him or her cough out the foreign object that was lodged in the airway.
 Having knowledge about when and how to do the Heimlich Maneuver could help out in saving someone's precious life.